Whimsy Stick

 TL;DR

 Understanding this one concept explains why walks do not calm your dog, why fetch makes some dogs more wired, and why a structured flirt pole session produces deeper behavioral calm in 15 minutes than an hour of conventional exercise.
+Meanwhile, for the basics of the tool itself, see what is a flirt pole.

 Definition